Massachusetts School Counselor Certification

 • Complete a Master’s degree in school counseling, such as the following programs:

-• 450 completed practicum hours completed in an educational setting
+• Complete a practicum of 450 hours in an educational setting

 Step 2: Submit to a Criminal Background Check